 IIRO A. AHOKAS, the founder and design director of ATELIER AHOKAS, is an internationally award-winning Finnish designer & design professional who holds an extensive experience in designing consumer goods in collaboration with hundreds of leading brands.
-For the past 27 years Ahokas has helped his clients across the lifestyle industries build their companies by developing successful products and surface designs that have been retailed worldwide in around forty countries.
-His clients and collaborations include e.g. Audi, Unilever, KOHL’S, Crate & Barrel, Richloom, Iittala, Marimekko, Arabia, Stockmann, Hackman Designor, 4murs, Design House Stockholm, CarpetVista, Tkano, Enomoto, Ugépa, Sincol, Sandudd, Burda, Leaf, S Group, Kesko Corporation, Raisio Group, Anno Collection, Vimmacompany, Frenn, The Finnish State Art Commission, and Aalto University, to name a few.
+Ranked among the ”World's Leading Designers” by Taschen Publishing and honoured in ”The Year’s Most Ingenious Products” by I.D. the International Design Magazine, Ahokas has helped his clients across the lifestyle industries build their companies for the past 27 years by developing successful designs that have been retailed worldwide in around forty countries.
+His clients and collaborations include e.g. Audi, Unilever, Nokia, KOHL’S, Crate & Barrel, Richloom, Iittala, Marimekko, Arabia, Stockmann, Hackman Designor, Pierre Robert, 4murs, Design House Stockholm, CarpetVista, Tkano, Enomoto, Ugépa, Sincol, Lune D'eau, Sandudd, Burda, Leaf, Eurokangas, S Group, Kesko Corporation, Raisio Group, Anno Collection, Berlin University of the Arts, Vimmacompany, Frenn, The Finnish State Art Commission, and Aalto University, to name a few.
 See the list of clients, collaborations and projects here.

-Ahokas has been recognized with a number of awards, grants and scholarships including the prestigious ”European Academy of Arts” which is one of the most outstanding European awards in the field.
-He has been ranked as the ”World's Leading Designers” by Taschen Publishing and honoured in ”The Year’s Most Ingenious Products” by I.D. the International Design Magazine.
-Ahokas has been awarded ”THE K.E.N.K.Ä" shoe designer of the year prize and the international ”CarpetVista Design Competition” award.
-He has also received the Antti Nurmesniemi scholarship awarded by the Asko Foundation.
-In 2022, Ahokas was selected as the recipient of a grant from the Ornamo Foundation.
+Ahokas has been recognized with a number of awards, grants and scholarships including the prestigious ”Europäisches Kolleg der Künste / European Academy of Arts” which is one of the most outstanding European awards in the field.
+He has been awarded ”THE K.E.N.K.Ä." shoe designer of the year prize and the international ”CarpetVista Design Competition” award.
+Ahokas has also received the Antti Nurmesniemi scholarship awarded by the Asko Foundation.
+In 2020, a product with Ahokas’ surface artwork received a product design nominee at the Sustainable Interior Design Awards Flinders in the Netherlands, and in 2022, Ahokas was selected as the recipient of a grant from the Ornamo Foundation.

 Ahokas' professional spectrum expands to academic dimension in the form of lecturing.
 He has contributed on the current multidisciplinary design education as a lecturer in Industrial Product Design at the University of Art and Design Helsinki.
 Ahokas has also held a lecturer’s position at Aalto University School of Arts, Design and Architecture being in charge of the experimental design education in the MA Degree Programme of Applied Art and Design.
 (2007-2014.)